microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ### Answering the User's Question

-Finally we'll use the context generated from the retrieved documents to answer the user's question.
-To do this we'll use the pre-built AI Model in Microsoft Fabric.
-For this demo, we'll use the `gpt-35-turbo-16k`.
-This model is optimized for conversation.
+Finally, we can define a function that takes a user's question, retrieves the context for the question, and sends both the context and the question to a large language model to generate a response.
+For this demo, we'll use the `gpt-35-turbo-16k`, a model that is optimized for conversation.
+The code below assumes you're using the [Pre-built AI Services in Microsoft Fabric](https://learn.microsoft.com/fabric/data-science/ai-services/ai-services-overview?WT.mc_id=data-114676-jndemenge).

-Begin by bring in the necessary libraries and then define a function to create a message.

 ```python
 from pyspark.sql import Row